Why does my AC unit keep turning on and off?

 Not only are these issues inconvenient, but they can cause bigger problems for your home, such as:

 - Higher energy bills: Turning your AC on and off repeatedly uses more energy

 - More repairs: Not only does short cycling use more energy, but it also puts more wear and tear on the parts in your AC

 - Shorter lifespan: More wear and tear means the average life expectancy of your air conditioner will be shorter.

-Solution: Contact a local HVAC company for a second opinion on the installation.
+Solution: Use an AC sizing calculator to approximate your system size requirements or contact a local HVAC company for a second opinion on the installation.

 6. Refrigerant Leak